Everything you need to know about August rail industrial action

 On the most recent strike day, 29 July, RMT general secretary Mick Lynch said: “Our members keep voting for more strike action because they haven’t got a settlement we can work with.”

 The train drivers’ union, Aslef, is mounting “action short of a strike” in the shape of a series Monday-to-Saturday overtime bans.
-The latest began on Monday 31 July and runs until Saturday 12 August, with the exception of Sunday 6 August/
+The latest runs from Monday 7 August until Saturday 12 August.

-Hundreds of trains are likely to be cancelled each day as a result.
+Hundreds of trains are being cancelled each day as a result.
+Mick Whelan, general secretary of Aslef, says: “We have varied the action to show the industry – and passengers – their reliance on overtime.”

 Which train operators are involved in the national disputes?